priyakanttiwary/InterviewCodeChallenge_React_ASP.NetCore/README.md

   ## Completing the challenge

-- Upload on your git account and share link with HR in email.
+- Upload code on your git account and share link with HR in email.